This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Making the Hominy and Green Chili Casserole

-Once you throw this together, which will take minutes, the oven does all the work and you’re set.
-Hot and bubbly right from the oven it’s so inviting.
-But I do recommend letting it cool a bit before eating, don’t want to burn your mouth.
+Once you throw this together, which will take minutes, the oven does all the work.
+It’s so inviting, hot, and bubbly right from the oven.
+But I do recommend letting it cool a bit before eating.
 Yes, you’ll need a bit of patience to wait for it to cook, but it’ll be so worth it.

-4. Bake: In a 350 degree oven bake for 1 hour or until golden and bubbly.
+4. Bake:ย In a 350 degrees Fahrenheit oven, bake for 1 hour or until golden and bubbly.

 Ingredients for hominy casserole in a glass bowl.

 • How can you find it?
-You can find hominy in both the canned version as well as the dried version, like dried beans.
+You can find hominy in both the canned and dried versions, like dried beans.
 Both are readily available and great to cook with.
 Many like the taste and texture of cooking hominy in the dried form.
-You’ll cook it exactly the same as you would dried beans.
+You’ll cook it exactly the same as you would dry beans.

-• What is it used for?
-Dried ground hominy is used for corn tortillas, masa, tamales and coarse ground hominy is also known as grits.
-Fine ground hominy is used as a thickener for soups and stews.
+• What is it used for?ย Dried ground hominy is used for corn tortillas, masa, and tamales, and coarse ground hominy is also known as grits.
+Cooks use fine ground hominy to thicken soups and stews.

-• How to eat it?
-Besides this amazing casserole, hominy is most often found in a Mexican stew called posole.
-Warm it up and eat it with a bit of butter and salt and pepper, it’s yummy.
+• How to eat it?ย In addition to this amazing casserole, you can often find hominy in a Mexican stew called posole.
+Warm it up and eat it with a bit of butter and salt and pepper.
 Add it to soups and dishes that call for corn for a different taste and texture.
 And grits can be cooked as a morning porridge with cinnamon and sugar or savory with cheese and garlic.

 Putting the cheese topping on top of hominy casserole.